thisHermit/nebula/Plan.md

 4. **Updating the Command-Line Interface (CLI)**

    Nebula's CLI must be updated to include options relevant to the Bitcoin network.
-This involves adding new flags, updating parsing logic, and ensuring seamless integration with existing sub-commands like `crawl` and `monitor`.
+This involves adding new flags, updating parsing logic, and ensuring seamless integration with the existing `crawl` sub-command.

-5. **Testing and Validation**

-   Comprehensive testing is required to validate the functionality of the Bitcoin crawler.
-This includes unit tests, integration tests, and ensuring compatibility with Nebula's existing test suite.

-6. **Dependency Management**

-   Introducing new dependencies such as `btcsuite/btcd/wire` necessitates careful management to avoid compatibility or licensing issues.
-Aligning these dependencies with Nebula's architecture and licensing is important.

 ## Implementation Tasks